MasaSip/pyorailyreitit/README.md

 	Onniopas/Onniopas.pde

-Route data is read from Onniopas/data/routes.txt
+Route data is read from Onniopas/data/routes.txt, which includes seven pre-analysed routes with different lengths.

-## Requesting and analysing route data
+## Adding a custom route for Onniopas

-Run
+Adding a new route includes requesting and pre-analysing the route data.
+Pre-analysing the routes is separated into a separate RouteLoader -application in order to avoid heavy run time processing of data at Onniopas.

+To request a route from reittiopasAPI, run:

 	reittiopasRequest/reittiopasRequest.pde

-to request a route from reittiopasAPI.
-The route is saved to reittiopasRequest/output.txt
+The route is saved to reittiopasRequest/output.json

-Run
+RouteLoader/data contains a collection of unanlyzed routes in json format.
+To pre-analyze routes, run:

 	RouteLoader/RouteLoader.pde

-to analyze routes from json files at RouteLoader/data, routes are saved to Onniopas/data/routes.txt
+pre-analysed routes are saved to Onniopas/data/routes.txt

 ## Instructions for keyboard usage